f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-At this point the tenant should be running and can be access via the out-of-band managament IP address.
+At this point the tenant should be running and can be accessed via the out-of-band management IP address.
 You can go to the **Dashboard** page in the GUI to see the running tenants, and there is a hyperlink that will connect to the tenant's GUI IP address as seen below.

 .. image:: images/rseries_deploying_a_tenant/image81.png
   :align: center